‘Blow-Up’ movie analysis: Michelangelo Antonioni creates great work of art and philosophy

 In that regard, Blow-Up seems to end a bit prematurely, leaving the viewer to fill in not only the existential blanks, but the more realistic narrative ones as well.
 This is good, for unlike Hollywood filmmakers, Antonioni does not sneer at his audience.
 He trusts their intelligence.

 Many critics have claimed that Blow-Up is about the nature of reality, citing the final scene as their “proof.”
-But that's both a rather obvious statement and a superficial one, for Blow-Up was a direct response to the then still “shocking revelation” of the Abraham Zapruder film of the assassination of U.S. president John F. Kennedy, which debunked the Warren Commission's claims of a lone gunman and a kill shot from the rear.
+But that’s both a rather obvious statement and a superficial one, for Blow-Up was a direct response to the then still “shocking revelation” of the Abraham Zapruder film of the assassination of U.S. president John F. Kennedy, which [was supposed to have] debunked the Warren Commission’s claims of a lone gunman and a kill shot from the rear.

 The very fact that over forty years of “experts” have tried to convince people that what they saw – a kill shot from a second gunman from the front – was not true only strengthens Antonioni’s posit that reality can be distorted unless verified.
 It’s worth noting that when the photographer tells Patricia of the “murder,” her reply is to ask, “I wonder why they shot him?”
 She asks the query in the conspiratorial plural, not why “he,” the singular man in the bushes, shot the boyfriend.